 Mayor appeals for Residents to support the Poppy Appeal

-The Mayor, speaking at the launch of the 2018 Poppy Appeal, said: “I am proud that each year the residents of Lisburn and Castlereagh show unwavering support for this very worthwhile cause and I would like to appeal for their continued generosity again this year in supporting the Poppy Appeal.
+The Mayor, speaking at the launch of the 2019 Poppy Appeal, said: “Every year the residents of Lisburn and Castlereagh show unwavering support for this worthwhile cause and I would like to appeal for their continued generosity again this year in supporting the Poppy Appeal.

 “I believe it is important to acknowledge the bravery of our Armed Forces, both veterans and serving personnel.
 The British troops serve alongside other nations to provide a more stable and secure environment to help ensure the safety of both of those living across the world.

 The Royal British Legion is the UK’s leading charity providing financial, social and emotional support to millions who have served or are currently serving in the Armed Forces, and their dependants.
 Thanks to the continued support from Lisburn, Castlereagh and other towns and cities throughout the UK, they can continue to provide their services.

-Councillor Mackin added: “The Poppy Appeal provides people with a tangible way in which they can express their gratitude to those individuals who have fought selflessly for the safety of others and I’d like to thank all our residents who continue to support this very special Appeal.
+Councillor Givan added: “The Poppy Appeal provides people with a tangible way in which they can express their gratitude to those individuals who have fought selflessly for the safety of others and I’d like to thank all our residents who continue to support this very special Appeal.